IronLanguages/ironpython3/.github/ISSUE_TEMPLATE.md

 ### Version Information

 If you are using the `ipy` console program, provide output of executing `ipy -VV`.
 If it is a local build, provide also the git hash of the commit used to build IronPython.
-Additionally, provide the type of the operating system used.
+In either case, provide the type of the operating system used.

 If you are using the IronPython engine embedded in a .NET application, provide the version number of the NuGet package used (or if it is a local build, the git hash of the commit used to build IronPython), and the following info:

-* .NET platform used (choice from: .NET, .NET Core, .NET Framework, Mono, Unity),
+* .NET platform used (choice from: .NET, .NET Core, .NET Framework, Mono, Unity, Xamarin),
 * Version of the .NET platform used,
 * Operating system used,
 * Value of `sys.version`, from imported module `sys`.